Skip to main content

 Modify appointments on the planning boardโ€‹

-Appointments can be manipulated by dragging and dropping the record on the planning board.
+You can manipulate appointments by dragging and dropping the record on the planning board.

-The appointment's duration can be modified by dragging the appointment from either side using the handle at the edge of the appointment: Drag right
+To change the duration, drag the appointment from either side using the handle at its edge: Drag right

-When the duration is correct but the dates aren't, planners can drag the appointments to different dates: Drag
+When the duration is correct but the dates are not, drag the appointment to a different date: Drag

 Drag & Drop Tooltip

-It is important to know that this operation will not create a new appointment.
-Instead, the appointment will add the resource to the assigned resources list, the underlying appointment remains the same.
+Keep in mind that this operation does not create a new appointment.
+It adds the resource to the assigned resources list, and the underlying appointment stays the same.

 The appointment editorโ€‹

-The appointment editor - or the appointment card - contains all the details of an appointment, and is split up in different tabs.
-It is available only in the planning board component and can be opened in the following ways:
+The appointment editor (also called the appointment card) holds all the details of an appointment, split across several tabs.
+It is available only in the planning board component, and you can open it in the following ways:

 • For existing appointments: